silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `hibp_grace_period` - How long to set grace period when a pwned password is discovered and force expired.
 Default: `+1 week`
  - `hibp_tracking_only` - Whether to actually apply changes or just track when pwned passwords are discovered.
 Default: `false`
  - `hibp_notification_bcc` - An optional email address to BCC pwned password alert emails to.
+ - `hr_notifications_email` - If this is defined, HR notification emails (e.g. abandoned user account) will be sent here.
+Default (none)
  - `idp_display_name` - Display name for IdP.
 Default is empty string
  - `inactive_user_period` - Time a user record can remain inactive before being deleted.
 Default: `+18 months`
  - `inactive_user_deletion_enable` - Enable deletion of inactive users after a period defined by inactive_user_period.
 Default: `false`